 Insurance companies determine their own rules, for the most part, when it comes to deciding how marijuana use will affect rates.
 Life insurance companies use a health classification system for policy applicants.
 There are five tiers to this ranking system: preferred plus, preferred, standard plus, standard and substandard.

 The better an applicant’s health and health-related behaviors, the better their health classification will be.
 This system is one place where the relationship between marijuana and life insurance can get tricky.

-When determining how it impacts life insurance, insurers may consider how often you consume cannabis, the method in which you use it (smoking, vaping or eating), and whether your use is specified as medical or recreational.
+When determining how it impacts life insurance, insurers may consider how often you consume cannabis, the method in which you use it (smoking, vaping or eating), and whether your use is medical or recreational.
 With legal marijuana still being so segmented and state-specific, there is no standardized approach for life insurance companies.

 The type of marijuana

 The type of marijuana being used—whether medical or recreational—can play a significant role in how life insurance companies look at it.
 For instance, some companies see recreational use as a warning sign of health risk, while others see medical use as a health risk.
-The first case is due to the marijuana use itself.
-In contrast, the second instance has to do with the underlying health problems that marijuana is being used to treat.

 The delivery method

 How marijuana is consumed can also play a role in how it affects life insurance rates.
 Depending on the marijuana delivery method—vaping, smoking, edibles, etc.—there can be a range of potential impacts on a life insurance policy.
 Some people point to smoking as the least healthy consumption method, so they believe that other delivery methods should not cause an equivalent hike in rates.
 However, these determinations are made by individual companies.
 As a result, some companies may charge higher rates for people who smoke marijuana than those who vape it or consume it in an edible format, while other companies may make no distinction.